MayQueenTechCommunity/PIXPAPER-213-C/KAKIP_PIXPAPAER-213.md

 Step 3.
-If I need change a new image for PIXPAPER-213 series, how to update the image raw data.
+If I need change a new image for PIXPAPER-213-C, how to update the image raw data.

         Download the PNG to RAW converter base on python3, remember to install opencv package first
         $ sudo apt install python3-opencv